Skip to content

 Zone 2 / Div 2Explosive atmosphere unlikely in normal operationGeneral refinery areas

-Most industrial networking equipment is certified for Zone 2 / Division 2.
-Zone 0 and Zone 1 require intrinsically safe equipment, which has much lower power limits.
+Industrial networking equipment carries certification for Zone 2 / Division 2.
+Zone 0 and Zone 1 require intrinsically safe equipment with lower power limits.

 MethodSymbolDescription